Skip to content

 • Open the workflow's workspace, select Publish or Async on the main toolbar at the top right of the page.

-The presence of Async instead of Publish means that, due to the version of some block (for example version 2.0.0 of a JavaScript Interpreter block), the workflow can only be published in asynchronous mode.
+The presence of Async means that, due to the use of some components like splitters, reducers, the Switch operator, etc., the workflow can only be published in asynchronous mode.

 Or: